Best AI Writing Tools for Freelancers 2026: Honest Reviews & Side-by-Side Comparisons

 Pros:

-- Best paraphrasing tool available, period
+- Best paraphrasing tool in the market, full stop

-- Free plan is actually usable
+- Free plan is genuinely useful

-- Extremely affordable premium
+- Extremely affordable premium tier

 - Word and Chrome extensions work smoothly